erri120/OMODFramework/README.md

 var omod = new OMOD(path);

-// returns the absolute path to the folder containing the data/plugin files
+// returns the absolute path to the folder containing the data/plugin files var data = omod.GetDataFiles();
-// this is async so use either .Result or await var data = omod.GetDataFiles();
 var plugins = omod.GetPlugins();
 ```